SixStringsCoder/matching_game/README.md

 #### Fixes
-  - Hit Play - Then after clicking Reset, the matched cards still show.
-Hide all cards on Reset.
+  - Hide all cards on Reset.
+(Hit Play - Then after clicking Reset, the matched cards still show.)

 #### Future features
  - word vs pic
  - pic vs. sound
+ - custom word content (use text boxes for user to make custom content of word and its match)